►The public API of CONOPT | The public API for interfacing with CONOPT. APIs exist for Fortran, C, C++, Python and Java |

 Optional callback routines | The callback routines that can be used to enhance the solution algorithm |

-►Definition of Callback Functions | A detailed overview of the callback function defintions |
+►Definition of Callback Functions | A detailed overview of the callback function definitions |

 Defining the Model | Providing the matrix information and initial values to CONOPT |